CVIR-Lab/SynMars/README.md

   <img src=https://github.com/CVIR-Lab/SynMars/blob/SynMars-Air/IMG/01030.mask.png width="20%" />
   <br>
   <strong> Fig.3. </strong>
-  <em> left to right: stero images and corresponding masks in SynMars-Air dataset</em>
+  <em> left to right: images and corresponding masks in SynMars-Air dataset</em>
 </div>
 Limited by the file size, we temporarily release 60 samples for the training set and 10 samples for both the validation and test sets.